Denveous/gscript-sublime-hl/README.md

 # gscript-sublime-hl

-`gscript-sublime-hl` is a Sublime Text syntax highlighting configuration for the GScript language, widely used in server and system scripts for the game .
+`gscript-sublime-hl` is a Sublime Text syntax highlighting configuration for the GScript language, widely used in server and system scripts.
 The file automatically detects `.gs2`, `.gscript`, `.gscript2`, `.gs`, `.gscript`, and `.gscript2` files and applies syntax highlighting, making it easier to read and edit these scripts.

 ## Features